addulac/phd/source/14_netprop.md

 As mentioned before, preferential attachment can be global, in which case nodes are connected across communities, and/or local to the network communities.
 We first study global preferential for the models \ifm\ and \imb\ in the two contexts defined by $\mathcal{M}_g$ and $\mathcal{M}_e$.
 We then turn our attention to local preferential attachment.

-### Global Preferential Attachment
+### Global preferential attachment

-Probabilistic models naturally lead to the following generative process for creating links between nodes in a network\footnote{For simplicity in the notation, we consider that nodes can be linked to themselves.
-Excluding such links does not raise particular problems.}.
+Probabilistic models naturally lead to the following generative process for creating links between nodes in a network^[For simplicity in the notation, we consider that nodes can be linked to themselves.
+Excluding such links does not raise particular problems.].
 This process considers all possible pairs of nodes in turn and generates or not a link between them:

 \begin{description}
  \item[1.] \textit{For each node $i \in \{1, .., N\}$},